Model 1968 recoilless gun

-The Model 1968 recoilless gun is a 105-mm antitank weapon developed and employed by Argentina.
+The Model 1968 recoilless rifle is a 105mm anti-tank gun developed and employed by Argentina.
 The weapon has been in active service since 1968 and 150 were still operational with Argentine forces as of 2000.
-A similar weapon is the Argentine 105-mm Model 1974 FMK-1 recoilless gun.

 Description

 The Model 1968 is mounted on a towing carriage with wheels for transport and can be fired either with its wheels on or dismounted onto a tripod.
-Aiming is primarily done with the optical sight, but the weapon also includes a FAP (fusil automatico pesado, heavy automatic rifle) spotting rifle.
-Ammunition for the Model 1968 includes both an 11-kilogram high-explosive and a 15-kilogram high-explosive anti-tank (HEAT) round.
-The Model 1974 fires a 16.6-kilogram HE round with a muzzle velocity of 400 meters/second and a 14.7-kilogram HEAT round at 514 meters/second.
+Aiming is customarily done using the optical sight, but the weapon also includes a FAP (Fusil Automatico Pesado) or (Heavy Automatic Rifle) spotting rifle.
+Ammunition for the Model 1968 includes both an 11.1-kilogram (24.47 lb) high-explosive anti-tank (HEAT) shell with 400 m/s muzzle velocity and a 15.6 kg (34.39 lb) HE shell being able to penetrate approximately 200mm (7.87 inches) of armor.